thiagolvlsantos/git-transactions/README.md

 Multiple combinations of read/write are allowed for different repositories.
 When mixing read and write, read repository downloads are performed first.

+A larger set of examples can be found in [test directory](../../tree/master/src/test/java/io/github/thiagolvlsantos/git/transactions/integration)

 ## Build

 Localy, from this root directory call Maven commands or `bin/<script name>` at our will.